 Safety results will be described per vaccine groups on the SafAS.
-The main parameters for the safety endpoints will be described by 95% CIs of point estimates, calculated using the exact binomial distribution from Clopper-Pearson's method quoted by Newcombe (16) for proportions.
+The main parameters for the safety endpoints will be described by 95% CIs of point estimates, calculated using the exact binomial distribution from Clopper-Pearson's method quoted by Newcombe (15) for proportions.

-9.4.3 Exploratory Endpoint(s)
+9.4.3 Exploratory Endpoints

-Exploratory endpoints are NAb levels against FV infection (dengue, Zika, and JEV) in blood samples taken at baseline.
+Exploratory endpoints are NAb levels against FV infection (dengue and Zika) in a blood sample taken at baseline.